aeshanw/es6_iterators/README.md

 This is troublesome but it's hinted that future ES6 Implementations may offer this tool natively.

+#### Combinators for iterables

 # Conclusion

-// I didn't have time to go into `21.7 More examples of iterables` So I'll be ending it here.
+I didn't have time to go into `21.6 More examples of iterables` So I'll be ending it here.